The Cardiff Met Centre for Complementary Healthcare, offers 3 professionally accredited and recognised training pathways:

 This suite of modules aims to develop in students the necessary knowledge, understanding and clinical skills for professional massage practice in accordance with the guidelines of the accrediting professional body: Massage Training Institute, so that they may operate professionally, effectively, ethically and reflectively in the local, national and global market

-For a more detailed overview of the content for each module, please contact Julie Duffy firstname.lastname@example.org
+For a more detailed overview of the content for each module, please contact Julie Duffy by email firstname.lastname@example.org or book an online meeting.

 - Successful completion of the all modules will enable the student to practice as an MTI registered Massage Practitioner.